Justin-Ong/BattleTechGame-Rebalance-Mod/README.md

 ### Abilities

-Guarded nerfed - 50% to 33% damage reduction.
+Guarded damage reduction reduced from 50% to 33%.

-Precision shot now has +3 to hit instead of -4.
+Precision shot now has +2 to hit instead of -4.

 ### Morale